ZAID-ROBOT/Zaid-Robot.gitbook.io/index.md

 - 🛃 Available to Admins&Cleaners

 - **WARN MANAGEMENT**
-- 👮🏻 /warn adds a warn to the user
+- 👮🏻 `/warn` adds a warn to the user
-- 👮🏻 /unwarn removes a warn to the user
+- 👮🏻 `/unwarn` removes a warn to the user
-- 👮🏻 /warns lets you see and manage user warns
+- 👮🏻 `/warns` lets you see and manage user warns
-- 🕵🏻 /delwarn deletes the message and add a warn to the user
+- 🕵🏻 `/delwarn` deletes the message and add a warn to the user
-- 🛃 /del deletes the selected message
+- 🛃 `/del` deletes the selected message
-- 🛃 /purge deletes from the selected message.
+- 🛃 `/purge` deletes from the selected message.

-- ◽️/feedback: (message) to Send message and errors which you are facing
+- ◽️ `/feedback`: (message) to Send message and errors which you are facing
-- ex:/feedback Hey There Is a Something Error @username of chat!.
+- ex: `/feedback Hey There Is a Something Error @username of chat`!.

 ### Donation?